* This site is closed. No further updates are being made here. See my new website replacing this site. Visions4 Magazine *

 So in 1967, Philco was still interested in an alternative to RCA’s shadow mask system, this time working on the Chromatron.
 I had not known this until reading the lawsuit.

-* Actually for history, Philo Farnsworth was awarded priority of inventions for both his image dissector, (1934) dating back to 1927 and the image orthicon (1933) by the U.S. Patent office.
+* Actually for history, Philo Farnsworth was awarded priority of inventions for both his image dissector, (1930 and confirmed in 1934 after all appeals by RCA were overturned by the appeals courts and the Supreme Court) dating back to 1927 and the image orthicon (1933) by the U.S. Patent office.
 Because RCA was determined to go forward with the commercial manufacturing of television equipment, RCA reluctantly entered into a cross-license/royalty agreement with Farnsworth in 1939 after their loss in court, spending years of litigation fighting Farnsworth’s inventions.
-Farnsworth was honered at the 2002 Emmy Award Show in this clip.
+Farnsworth was honored at the 2002 Emmy Award Show in this clip.
 In March, 2013, Philo Farnsworth was posthumously inducted into the Television Hall of Fame by the Academy Of Television Arts & Sciences for his invention of the all electronic television.
+His likeness is memorialized at Statuary Hall at the U.S. Capital Building, Washington, DC.

 Will the same thing happen to Apple?
 Time will tell.